 Talented athletes and sports scholars are offered a high level of coaching from experienced coaches and professionals in all major sports, often going on to represent club, academy, county, regional or national teams.

-The Sports Centre includes a sports hall, six-lane 25 m swimming pool, fitness studio, gym, squash courts and dance studios.
+The Sports Centre includes a sports hall, six-lane 25-metre swimming pool, fitness studio, gym, squash courts and dance studios.
 There are more than 65 acres of playing fields, three Astroturf surfaces (one floodlit), tennis, netball and fives courts, a shooting range and climbing wall.

 The Leonardo Centre.
 The striking design of the Art, Design and Technology Centre allows the broad range of creative activities taking place to interact and stimulate each other.
 The Centre houses a fine art and printing space (with 3D printing), studios for design (including CAD design), textiles, ceramics, sculpture, photography and workshops primarily for wood, metal and plastic, and teaching rooms.
 The Warwick Metcalfe Gallery displays the work of pupils, staff and visiting artists.

 Boarding and pastoral.
-There are fifteen boarding houses dotted around the town and School estate: nine for boys, one for Sixth Form girls and five for 13–18-year-old girls.
+Alongside the day house, Li Kwok Po House, there are 15 boarding houses dotted around the town and School estate: nine for boys, one for Sixth Form girls and five for 13–18-year-old girls.
 Houses are small, most being home to around 50 children, 45 in the case of the Sixth Form girls’ house.
 All pupils eat their meals in their own house dining room and are joined at lunch by teaching and non-teaching staff.

 Much of the non-teaching life of the School is organised around the houses and they inspire strong loyalties.
 In addition to excursions and social events, there is a long-standing tradition of inter-house competitions (House Challenge, singing, debating and sports), house concerts, and some ambitious drama productions.